qor/l10n/README.md

 }
 ```

-Now, localized product's `Code` will keep same with the global product's `Code`, the `Code` is not changable from localized resources then, and when the global record change its `Code`, it will be auto synced to localized resources.
+Now, localized product's `Code` will keep same with the global product's `Code`, the `Code` is not changable from localized resources, and when the global record change its `Code`, localized records's `Code` will be synced automatically.

 ### Query Modes